Azure/azure-batch-software-entitlement/README.md

 * A command line utility ([sestest](src/sestest)) is provided to assist with testing of the integration.
 This utility supports token generation and can emulate a software entitlement server for testing outside of the Batch environment.

 * Reference documentation on the [REST API](src/Microsoft.Azure.Batch.SoftwareEntitlement.Server), detailing the interaction between the library code used by the software application and the software entitlement server.

+* A [full walk through](walkthrough.md) to take new users through the end to end process of compilation and use.

 ## Overview